PowerSheetco/rss-reader-upwork/manual.md

 That's it - you have a clean spreadsheet with all you present settings and triggers ready to open a new page on Upwork

 ### I want to change the email I am recieving notifications TO
-Just change the `recipients` field in your powersheet settings.
+Just change the `recipients` field in your powersheet settings tab.

 ### I want to change the email I am sending notifications FROM
 Please [contact us](mailto:info@powersheet.co?subject=Change my PowerSheet email&body=yournewemail@gmail.com) from your old email and specify a new email to change to